 Until all of the bonds are paid, Colombia will maintain a paying agent in The City of New York.
 Colombia has initially appointed The Bank of New York Mellon to serve as its paying agent.
-In addition, Colombia will maintain a paying agent and a transfer agent in Luxembourg where the bonds can be presented for transfer or exchange for so long as any of the bonds are listed on the Luxembourg Stock Exchange.
+In addition, Colombia will maintain a paying agent and a transfer agent in Luxembourg where the bonds can be presented for transfer or exchange for so long as any of the bonds are listed on the Luxembourg Stock Exchange and the rules of the exchange so require.
 Colombia has initially appointed The Bank of New York Mellon (Luxembourg) S.A. to serve as its Luxembourg paying agent and transfer agent.
 You can contact the paying agents and transfer agents at the addresses listed on the inside back cover of this prospectus supplement.